Selton Miguel

-Selton Ricardo Fernandes Miguel Jr. (born 24 October 2000) is an Angolan basketball player for the South Bay Lakers of the NBA G League.
+Selton Ricardo Fernandes Miguel Jr. (born 24 October 2000) is an Angolan basketball player for GTK Gliwice of the Polish Basketball League (PLK).
 He played college basketball for the Kansas State Wildcats, South Florida Bulls, and Maryland Terrapins.
 Internationally, he represents the Angola national team, winning gold at FIBA AfroBasket 2025.

 Early life and high school career

 Miguel was born in Luanda to a Henriques and Suzana Miguel.
 His guardian is Barry Myers, and he has three siblings, including his brother Rifen, who played for the Troy Trojans.

 Miguel was born in Luanda, Angola, where he began playing soccer but switched to basketball at the suggestion of his father.
 At age 13 he moved before he and his older brother moved to Portugal to attend a military academy.
 In Portugal, Miguel played basketball and gathere attention, which led to his move to the United States.
 He attended West Oaks Academy in Orlando, Florida, where he scored over 1,500 points.
 As a senior (2019–20), he averaged 20.6 points per game and was named SIAA MVP and a Ballislife Second Team All-American, despite a thumb injury late in the season.